How to Make a Sales Funnel with WordPress

 If you’ve installed a page builder, you can use it to build key pages quickly and easily.
 Let’s explore how that works, using Elementor as an example.

 Begin Building Your Pages

 After activating Elementor, you can create the pages for your sales funnel.
 In most cases, a solid sales funnel will have (at the least) a landing page, a thank you page, and one or more pop-ups.
-If you want to upsell more, you can create dedicated sales pages.
+If you want to create attractive upsell or downsell offers, you can create dedicated sales funnel pages.

 To create your landing page, navigate to Pages > Add New.
 Select Edit With Elementor, which will open the page builder’s editing screen:

 To add elements to your landing page, drag them from the left-hand menu and place them on your page.

 You can start with a template, or work from scratch.
 Either way, your landing page needs a unified message, and should target a specific buyer persona.
 It will also need to include a Call-to-Action (CTA) button and a means of capturing leads.